alexis-menendez/alexis-menendez/README.md

 ### Philosophy

-My philosophy as a developer and designer can be boiled down into four points:
+My approach to design and development is guided by four core beliefs:

 #### 1. The Function of Form
 > *“Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”*
 > *― Frank Lloyd Wright*

-Good design isn’t just about performance, it’s about presence.
-Technology should be compassionate, accessible, and human.
-The best tools don’t just work; they feel right.
-They invite reflection, not just interaction.
+Design is not what you add after the “real work” is done.
+I believe that good design *is* good function.
+A product should feel intuitive, welcoming—even beautiful.
+Because beauty isn’t indulgent—it builds trust.
+It invites use.
 Form isn’t simply decoration, it’s how function makes itself known.
+Without it, function is not functional.

 #### 2. Contemplative Construction
 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*